Phones · Resale guide

 Insider Checks

 THE SPEAKER MESH TEST.
-Look closely at the speaker grilles at the bottom of the phone with a flashlight.
-If the mesh is perfectly clean and new-looking but the rest of the phone shows wear and tear, it’s a suspicious sign.
-Original meshes accumulate micro-dust that’s almost impossible to fully clean.
-A replaced mesh often indicates past water damage or a speaker repair, which can cost ₹1,000-₹2,000 if the speaker itself is failing.
+Take your flashlight and carefully inspect the speaker grilles at the bottom of the phone.
+If the mesh looks suspiciously clean and brand-new, but the rest of the phone shows typical wear and tear, it’s a red flag.
+Often, a perfectly clean mesh means the speaker grille was replaced, sometimes after water damage.
+Original meshes accumulate micro-dust that’s nearly impossible to fully clean out.
+Missing this could mean a ₹1,500-₹3,000 speaker repair later.

 THE SIM TRAY WATER INDICATOR.
-This is the first thing a repair shop checks.
-Carefully remove the SIM tray and peer into the slot with a bright light.
-You’ll see a tiny white sticker (LCI - Liquid Contact Indicator).
-If it’s pink or red, the phone has been exposed to liquid.
-Even if it works now, internal corrosion is a ticking time bomb, and repairs can range from ₹3,000 to making the phone unrepairable.
-Avoid these units entirely.
+This is the first thing any repair shop checks.
+Gently remove the SIM tray from the side of the phone.
+Shine your flashlight into the slot where the tray sits.
+You’ll see a tiny white or silver sticker—that’s the Liquid Contact Indicator (LCI).
+If it’s pink or red, the phone has had significant water exposure.
+Even if it seems to work now, internal corrosion is a ticking time bomb.
+Walk away from any device with a tripped LCI—it’s a ₹5,000+ risk.

 Common Scams to Watch For (India 2026)